rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 datasets.

 In addition, we also need to improve the performance of the models we built.
-For example, since we used a pretrained model in Document QA we think we could not exploit the whole potential of this system, so we would like to train our own model using a training set of publications.
+For example, since we used a pre-trained model in Document QA we think we could not exploit the whole potential of this system, so we would like to train our own model using a training set of publications.